rafaeltiribas/braketester-smart-contract/projeto-braketester-main/OneHost/README.md

 Chaincodes are smart contracts in Fabric.
 In this document, we assume you already know how to implement and deploy a chaincode.
 If it is not your case, there is a [nice tutorial](https://hyperledger-fabric.readthedocs.io/en/release-2.2/chaincode4ade.html) covering a lot of information about this issue.
 We strongly recommend you to check it before continuing.

-If you already know everything you need about developing and deploying a chaincode, we can talk about packing, installing etc  chaincodes in the Project NESA blockchain network.
-We use the **nesa** chaincode as an example.

-A copy of the chaincode source is available [here](nesa/nesa.go).

 Our blockchain network profiles include, for each organization, a client container *cli*, which effectively manages chaincodes.
 The *cli* is necessary to compile the chaincode and install it in an endorser peer.
 It is also handy to test chaincodes.
 It provides an interface to execute the command *peer chaincode*.

 By default, we associate *cli* with the *peer0* of the respective organization.
 You also can replicate its configuration to create additional client containers.
 We provide the script [start.sh](start.sh) that encapsulates the use of a client container and simplifies the chaincode life cycle management.
 The script has the following syntax: